Skoda Superb iV plug-in hybrid production begins

-The Skoda Superb iV plug-in hybrid has been revealed as part of a mid-life model facelift; the first time the big Czech saloon has offered an electrified powertrain.
+The Skoda Superb iV plug-in hybrid was announced earlier this year as part of a mid-life model facelift for the model; it's the first time the big saloon has been offered with an electrified powertrain.

 An electric range of 35 miles is promised, as well as official CO2 emissions of less than 40g/km.
 This should deliver rock-bottom company-car costs and free access to the London Congestion Charge zone until October 2021.

-An official fuel-economy figure hasn't been announced yet, but Skoda says the Superb iV will be able to travel nearly 530 miles on a tank of fuel.
+Economy figures haven't been confirmed yet, but Skoda says the Superb iV will be able to travel nearly 530 miles on a tank of fuel.

-Elsewhere, the Superb has welcomed a series of visual updates, with new LED matrix headlights, a refreshed front grille, a new front bumper design, revised rear lights and strip of chrome trim along the bootlid all featuring.
+The Superb has welcomed a series of visual updates, with new LED matrix headlights, a refreshed front grille, a new front bumper design, revised rear lights and strip of chrome trim along the bootlid.
+Modern digital gauges and infotainment screens can be found inside.

 The plug-in hybrid powertrain will not form a standalone variant of the Superb; instead it'll be offered as an engine option alongside petrol and diesel in various trim levels.